-From time to time, Vector builds dedicated assets to supply customers at their requests based on agreed commercial terms.
+From time to time, Vector builds dedicated assets to supply customers to meet their anticipated demand growth at their requests based on agreed commercial terms.
 Examples are Lichfield and Auckland International Airport (AIAL).

-Life-cycle considerations
+• Life-cycle considerations

 Vector adopts a life cycle cost approach to choosing network solutions and assets.
 This means the lowest cost short-term solution may not always be adopted.
 For example, Vector builds indoor substations within concrete buildings to accommodate switchgear and auxiliary equipment, although outdoor equipment is initially cheaper to install.
 Over time the initial additional costs are offset by lower maintenance costs, more secure and reliable operations, and longer life-spans.